-Fennel Orange Salad with Spicy Honeyed Bacon is a deliciously refreshing side that’s the perfect accompaniment to heavy winter meals or to serve as a light but satisfying entrée salad.
+Fennel Orange Salad with Spicy Honey Candied Bacon a deliciously refreshing side that’s the perfect accompaniment to heavy winter meals or to serve as a light but satisfying entrée salad.

 Some time smack dab in the middle of winter, I find myself craving the lighter meals of summer.
 A nice salad full of crispy vegetables, bright dressings, and fresh flavors.
 I love all the roasts and stews, but I just need a nice crisp bite to balance the richness.

 Making the best of in season winter citrus, spicy chili peppers and crisp fennel bulb this Fennel Orange Salad with Spicy Candied Bacon is light and refreshing with a little sweet heat.
 The type of heat that hits you in the back of the throat and lingers for a bit.
 Leaving you wondering whether or not it really is spicy.

 And just as you start to think it may be a lot spicy, the cool crunchy fennel and juicy orange chime in urging you to take another bite.

 And it makes every bite of this salad perfectly balanced.
 Hitting on so many flavor notes – salty bacon, sweet honey, crunchy fennel, juicy orange and just a hint of lingering heat.